Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 # May 18th - Add/Remove Roles on Achievements
 ## Changed
 * Updated Auto Responder placeholder priority so message deletion is calculated before thread placeholders (Prevents a niche issue with message deletion when closing a thread via placeholders)
+* Economy command rate limits are now per-user+per-server instead of explicitly per user.
+(This means a user's cooldown is separate for each server instead of being globally linked to the user)

 ## Added
 * Added the ability to grant and remove roles when users unlock achievements